Avoid your font face fauxs

 Well, when you apply a bolder weight, italic style or generally any variation to any font that doesn’t have it available in the browser it will emulate it (in most cases).

-I believe it to be most common when you use a font generator.
-Generators do this to improve compatibility with older browsers.
-The generator will separate out each weight and style into it’s own unique font.
+I believe it to be most common when you use a font generator and don’t correct or change the output.
+The generator will separate out each weight and style into its own unique font.
 So you end up with font-family rules looking something like the following:

 h1 {